-At the time of inspection the property was found to be in a fair condition having regard to its age and character.
-A number of items were noted requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.
+At the time of inspection the property was found to be in a fair condition having regard to age and character.
+A small number of items were noted to be requiring attention and appeared to be carried out to these in early course to prevent any further damage to the property.

-Evidence of settlement/movement has affected the building reflected by distortion to the external walls and a run in the floor.
+Evidence of settlement/movement has affected the building reflected by distortion to external walls.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.